microsoft/aitour-interact-with-llms/lab/Workshop Instructions/06_Function_Calling.md

 1. First update the existing prompt instructions by adding the instructions below to call the tourist attractions function:

   ```
-  Once you have retrieved the information use tourist_activities to get a list of activities a person can engage in once in the select country.
+  Once you have retrieved the information, use tourist_activities to get a list of activities a person can engage in once in the select country.
   ```

 2. In addition to the existing function, create a new function referencing the local tourist attractions in the location: